techtwists/Sodocode-AI/README.md

 * Visual Studio Code
 * An active internet connection
-* A API key from platform.openai.com
+* An API key from platform.openai.com

 ## Installation